RobertMendelsohn/DataComparisons/AudioEncodingSizeComparison.md

 # Size Comparison of Various Audio Encoding Schemes

 What audio encoding scheme produces the smallest files for short (<30 second) English audio?
 100 16kHz 16-bit samples were downloaded from [VoxForge](http://www.voxforge.org/) from this [page](http://www.repository.voxforge1.org/downloads/SpeechCorpus/Trunk/Audio/Main/16kHz_16bit/).
-The files were then imported in Mathematica and exported in various formats and their file size recorded.
+The files were then imported in Mathematica and exported in various formats and their file sizes recorded.

 ### Data Properties